peterhcharlton/info/README.md

 * [Biomedical Signal Processing and Control](https://www.journals.elsevier.com/biomedical-signal-processing-and-control/)
 * [Journal of Clinical Monitoring and Computing](http://www.springer.com/medicine/anesthesiology/journal/10877)
 * [Medical & Biological Engineering and Computing](https://link.springer.com/journal/11517)

+## Algorithms

+Here are some of the publicly available algorithms which I have found helpful, and which I would recommend.
+They are written for Matlab &reg; .

+### Beat detectors

+*[ECG beat detector](http://www.mit.edu/~gari/CODE/ECGtools/ecgBag/rpeakdetect.m): A beat detector for use with the ECG, written by Gari Clifford.
+Based on the algorithm described by Pan, Hamilton and Tompkins (refs: [1](http://doi.org/10.1109/TBME.1985.325532) and [2](http://doi.org/10.1109/TBME.1986.325695)).
+Available under the GNU GPL.
+*[Arterial blood pressure beat detector](https://www.physionet.org/physiotools/cardiac-output/code/2analyze/wabp.m): A beat detector for use with the ABP signal, written by James Sun.
+Based on the code and algorithm developed by Wei Zong (ref: [1](http://doi.org/10.1109/CIC.2003.1291140) ).